drivendataorg/zamba/docs/docs/train-tutorial.md

     - species_elephant
     - species_leopard
     ```
-* `events.out.tfevents.1632250686.ip-172-31-15-179.14229.0`: Model checkpoint.
+* `time_distributed.ckpt`: Model checkpoint.
 The model checkpoint also includes both the model configuration in `configuration.yaml` and the model hyperparameters in `hparams.yaml`.
 You can continue training from this checkpoint by passing it to `zamba train` with the `--checkpoint` flag:
     ```console
     $ zamba train --checkpoint zamba_time_distributed/events.out.tfevents.1632250686.ip-172-31-15-179.14229.0 --data-dir example_vids/ --labels example_labels.csv
     ```
+* `events.out.tfevents.1632250686.ip-172-31-15-179.14229.0`: [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) logs

 ## Step-by-step tutorial